b23prodtm/kubespray/README.md

     }

 The host *ip* set in ```inventory/<mycluster>/hosts.ini``` is not the docker network interface (iface).
 Run with ssh@... terminal : ```ifconfig docker0``` to find the ipv4 address that is attributed to the docker0 iface.
 E.g. _172.17.0.1_

+- Error:  open /etc/ssl/etcd/ssl/admin-<hostname>.pem: permission denied

+The file located at /etc/ssl/etcd is owned by another user than Ubuntu and cannot be accessed by Ansible.
+Please change the file owner:group to ```ubuntu:ubuntu``` or the *ansible_user* or your choice.

+      ssh <ansible_user>@<bastion-ip> 'sudo chown ubuntu:ubuntu -R /etc/ssl/etcd/'

 ### Vagrant